MaxLKP/bga244/README.md

 # BGA244 Binary Gas Analyzer Readout
 Python code using [serial interface](https://www.pyserial.com/) to take measurements with Stanford Research Systems [BGA244](https://www.thinksrs.com/downloads/pdfs/manuals/BGA244m.pdf) Binary Gas Analyzer.
-The functionality is usecase related.
+The functionality is usecase related, so not all functionalities are included, but can be added following the BGA244 documentation.
 ## Gases
 The BGA244 comes with a [factory gas table](https://www.thinksrs.com/downloads/pdfs/applicationnotes/BGA244%20Gas%20Table.pdf).
 Each gas can be identified by its *name* and a *CAS#*.
 ## Installation